 About Helsinki Airport

-Results for the combined data sets has been better collaboration with Airlines and other stakeholders at the airport.
-Better understanding of the ongoing situation has developed Helsinki Airport as a whole.
-Helsinki Airport can now use the resources it has better, and this way improve the overall satisfaction with the passenger as well with the employees.
+Results for the combined data sets have been better collaboration with Airlines and other stakeholders at the airport.
+A better understanding of the ongoing situation has developed Helsinki Airport as a whole.
+Helsinki Airport can now use the resources it has better, and this way improve the overall satisfaction with the passenger as well as the employees.